Inverse101/MLAPI_FPS/README.md

 2. Make Mac / Windows build.

 Once you have done this.
 Run the project.
 Choose "Start Server" on one instance and "Start Client" On other

+## Work in Progress

+* Getting LagCompensation to work.
+* Optimising Network Transform to use delta compression
+* Integrating 3D character models and Animation